Urology Expertise Saves College Athlete’s Kidney

 Bladder problems can disrupt our day-to-day life, and as we get older, they’re more likely to occur.

 The fears of Rose Ann Rangel, whose mother and brother died of cancer, seemed to be coming true.

 6 Reasons You May Need Pelvic Floor Rehab

 The pelvic floor is a group of skeletal muscles in the base of your torso that are responsible for bowel and bladder function and sexual pleasure.

 How to Get Rid of a UTI

 Urinary tract infections (UTIs) are among the most common bacterial infections people can get.
-In fact, about 10 in 25 women and 3 in 25 men will have symptoms of a UTI during their lifetime, according to the Urology Care Foundation.

 Do You Feel Like Your Bladder Is Dropping?